 HONEY AND POLLEN:

-I love this stuff!
+!
 Not only does it smell delightful, but it makes my hair so soft and smooth that afterward my boyfriend looked at me and went, "Your hair looks like an elf."

 He went on to explain that my hair looks like how the elves wear theirs in "Lord of the Rings" -- long and straight.
 I think that's a compliment!